drakkan/sftpgo/README.md

 ## Support

-SFTPGo is free to use under the terms of its Open Source [license](#license).
-We are proud to offer a powerful and fully functional open source edition that is suitable for many production use cases.
+The open-source version of SFTPGo is free to use under the terms of its [license](#license).
+We are proud to provide a robust and fully functional edition that meets the needs of many production environments.

 While we do not offer direct free support, community support is available.
 You can use [GitHub Discussions](https://github.com/drakkan/sftpgo/discussions) to ask questions, share feedback and engage with other users of the project.